mateusabelli/flamenco/web/project-website/content/usage/shared-storage/shaman.md

   garbageCollect:
     period: 24h0m0s
     maxAge: 744h0m0s
-    extraCheckoutPaths: []
 ```

 - `period`: the garbage collector runs every 24 hours by default.
 Change this
   setting to make it more/less frequent.
 - `maxAge`: unused files will only be removed when they haven't been referenced
   for this amount of time.
-- `extraCheckoutPaths`: a list of paths that should also be searched for
-  symlinks, to prevent removal of files from `file-store`.
-This is not typically
-  used; it may come in handy when transitioning a farm to use Shaman.